hasanhaja/visualization-assignment/README.md

 Currently, open the `.html` in the browser.

-Alternatively, use **TODO: Something that spins up a quick server.
-Perhaps a nodejs thing.**
+Alternatively, use the live server plugin available on VSCode.

 # Maintenance